 A good example is the “Microbe Killer“ that German immigrant William Radam started selling throughout the United States in the 1880s.
-Mr. Radam’s product claimed to “Cure all Diseases,” and even embossed the promise on the glass bottle that held the miracle cure.
-In spite of Radam’s medicine being a therapeutically useless (and in large quantities, actively poisonous) diluted solution of sulfuric acid, colored with red wine, it was enormously successful when it comes to dollars and cents.
+Mr. Radam’s product claimed to “Cure-all Diseases,” and even embossed the promise on the glass bottle that held the miracle cure.
+In spite of Radam’s medicine being therapeutically useless (and in large quantities, actively poisonous) a diluted solution of sulfuric acid, colored with red wine, it was enormously successful when it comes to dollars and cents.

-The positive attitude towards, and acceptance of, herbal remedies took a nose dive as a result of greed and lack of integrity.
+The positive attitude towards, and acceptance of, herbal remedies took a nosedive as a result of greed and lack of integrity.
 And, as a whole, America went on to build the modern medicine we have today, largely ignoring the many benefits of a more natural approach to health.

 We have come a long way since those days, and while we still, on rare occasion, hear accusations of making “snake oil”, the tone shifts immediately for anyone who will listen to what really inspired the work of our founder.
 (Read: A Mother’s Guide to Herbal Extracts: Saving Tristan).

-Without a doubt, we all benefit from the tide driven by consumers wanting to have better health naturally, plus our shared positive experiences with natural remedies continues to change the way herbs and other dietary supplements are seen today.
+Without a doubt, we all benefit from the tide driven by consumers wanting to have better health naturally, plus our shared positive experiences with natural remedies continue to change the way herbs and other dietary supplements are seen today.